 The VA Choice program has allowed hundreds of thousands of veterans to receive timely and adequate care without excessive appointment wait times or travel requirements.

-United Spinal and its VetFirst program is proud to support Senate Veterans Affairs Committee Chair, Senator Johnny Isakson’s VA MISSION Act of 2018 (S. 2372) and House Veterans Affairs Committee Chair, Representative Phil Roe’s H.R.
-5674.
+VetsFirst is proud to support Senate Veterans Affairs Committee Chair, Senator Johnny Isakson’s VA MISSION Act of 2018 (S. 2372) and House Veterans Affairs Committee Chair, Representative Phil Roe’s H.R.
+5674 which was signed into law by President Trump on 6/6/2018.
 This legislation provides funding for veterans to receive wider access to medical facilities and providers for service-connected, and non-service-connected illnesses and injuries, until a permanent community care program is established within VA.

 - establishes a Community Care Program at the VA;